seanivore/ui-gen/README.md

 ## Overview

-- An experimental project demonstrating Infinite Agentic Loop in a two prompt system using Claude Code.
+- Project utilizing Claude Code's Infinite Agentic Loop
+- Uses a two prompt system, to orchestrator and to agents
+  - Carefully defined SPEC files defining best practices
-- This project uses a custom Claude Code slash command (`/project:infinite`)
+  - A custom Claude Code slash command (`/project:infinite`)
     - Orchestrate multiple AI agents in parallel
     - Generating evolving iterations of content based on specifications

-## Quick Start
+### Quick Start

-1. Read `.claude/settings.json` to see the permissions and commands allowed.
+1. Confirm permissions allowed in `.claude/settings.json` file
-2. Start Claude Code.
+2. Start Claude Code by running `claude` in the terminal
+3. Confirm that the project structure reflects the structure below
+4. Claude Code recognizes the custom command from the `.claude/commands/infinite.md` file
-3. Type slash command to start the infinite agentic loop.
+5. Type slash custom command to start the infinite agentic loop
-4. Generate new iterations using the UI specification and four command variants.
+6. Add specifics to the command and generate new iterations

 ```bash
 claude